 5 Incredible Facts About Cherries

-Every 100 foot gain in elevation pushes cherry harvest back one day
+Every 100 foot gain in elevation pushes a cherry harvest back one day

 This is why Stemilt’s moon cherries are harvested so late in the summer.